SherineAwad/StructureVariations/README.md

     snakemake -jn where n is the number of cores.

+For example for using 10 cores, run:

+    snakemake -j10

 #### Use Conda

 For less frooodiness, to pull automatically the same versions of dependencies use: